 “An overwhelming majority of millennials, including renters, want a home of their own.”

 This does not reflect reality.
-In survey after survey, an overwhelming majority of millennials, including renters, want a home of their own.
+In survey after survey, an overwhelming majority of millennials, including renters, want a home of their own, you can look at the amount of people opting for short term rental apartments from the likes of StayTony Los Angeles and more, so they’re able to “live on their own”.
 A Fannie Mae survey of people under 40 found that nearly 80 percent of renters thought owning made more financial sense, a sentiment shared by an even larger number of owners (PDF).
 They cited such things as asset appreciation, control over the living environment, and a hedge against rent increases.
 Roughly four in five purchases made by people under 35 are for single-family detached homes (PDF).

 The real problem is a growing gap between what people want and what they can afford.
 Jason Furman (PDF), the former chairman of President Obama’s Council of Economic Advisers, has warned that price escalations associated with strong housing regulation push many people “out of the market entirely.”